unfoldingWord/wordMAP/README.md

 * works with existing web browser technology.
 * integrates with translationCore and related tools.
 * works without an Internet connection.
-* does not have a minimal corpus size.
+* does not have a minimum corpus size.
 * requires minimal system resources.

 # Requirements